blytkerchan/blytkerchan.github.io/_posts/2016-04-02-shutting-down-servers.markdown

 ---
 author: rlc
+categories:
+- Technology
+- Software Development
+- Continuous Integration
+- Virtualization
+- Open Source Software
 comments: true
 date: 2016-04-02 19:16:09+00:00
 layout: post
-title: Shutting down servers
-wordpress_id: 3810
 tags:
 - cloud services
 - SaaS
+title: Shutting down servers
+wordpress_id: 3810
 ---

 I used to have a server with five operating systems, running in VMs, merrily humming away compiling whatever I coded.
 I say "used to have" because I shut it down a few weeks ago.
 Now, I have those same operating systems, as well as a large number of others, running on systems I don't need to worry about.